yuyang339/cs140e-21spr/labs/15-integration/README.md

     extern pix_env_t *pix_cur_process;

-Add this to your `fake-os.c`:
+Add this to your `fake-os.c` at the top:

     static pix_env_t init_process;
     pix_env_t *pix_cur_process = &init_process;

 You'll make the following changes:

    0. Run your code to make sure it still gives the same checksums.

-   1. Make a copy of your assembly and have it load the location to save registers to using the `pix_cur_process` variable.
-      You might want to look at the old interrupt code (in `7-interrupts/timer-int/interrupts-asm.S`) to see how to do
-      this easily in assembly.
-Note: you will need to do two `ldr`
+   1. Make a copy of your assembly and have it load the location to save registers to using the `pix_cur_process` variable (above).
+You might want to look at the old interrupt code (in `7-interrupts/timer-int/interrupts-asm.S`) to see how to do this easily in assembly.

+      As a sanity check: before rewriting the assembly code, first pass in the value you loaded above into the single step exception handler as an argument and `assert` that it is equal to the value held in your `pix_cur_process`.

-      instructions: one to get the value of the global variable `pix_cur_process` and then another to load its contents.
+      Note: you will need to do two `ldr` instructions: one to get the value of the global variable `pix_cur_process` and then another to load its contents.
+You should be able to do an `=pix_cur_process` in the assembly for the first one.

+      Note: An easy mistake to make is to forget that `r0`, `r1` and the other caller saved registers will get trashed by the exception handler --- so don't assume their original values are still there!

    2. Make a copy of your equivalance code that stores the current context in this process structure and uses it to track the current hash.
       Have the assembly routine from (1) pass a pointer to the current context structure in.

-      Hint: check that the passed in variable matches what you expect (i.e., the actual contents of `pix_cur_process`).

    3. Rerun your code and make sure it still gives the same checksums.
-      (You'll notice a pattern: this is how I always make changes so that I don't have to think that hard.)
+      (You'll notice a pattern: this is how I always make changes -- tiny change, then verify checksum equivalance --- so that I don't have to think that hard.)

    4. Initialize your process structure save area so the registers in it have the same values as would be set by your